 Conclusion

-SVM remains a high-value method because its behavior is explainable, tunable, and empirically testable.
-The most defensible workflow starts with margin and kernel reasoning, then moves to benchmark evidence, and finally to deployment governance.
+SVM earns continued attention because its behavior is explainable, tunable, and empirically testable.
+The most defensible workflow starts with margin and kernel reasoning, moves to benchmark evidence, then lands on deployment governance.
+Skip the first step and the other two become guesswork.

 The broader literature supports a constrained but durable claim: SVM is not a universal winner, yet it remains one of the strongest baseline families for disciplined model selection when teams require explicit regularization semantics, reproducible optimization, and clear monitoring hooks for post-deployment drift [1] [3] [12] [15].